The AFi recommends a target date no later than 2025 to eliminate deforestation and conversion in supply chains

 The AFi’s recommendation is grounded in scientific evidence about the climate and biodiversity crises and also considers practical timelines for action:

 As companies respond to evolving mandates to address issues of climate, nature, and human wellbeing in their supply chains, the AFi will continue to support them with consensus-based guidance on setting goals, taking action, and reporting progress.
-Contact us to learn more about how the AFi can support your organization in establishing and fulfilling ambitious no-deforestation and no-conversion goals.
+Learn more about how the AFi can support your organization in establishing and fulfilling ambitious no-deforestation and no-conversion goals.